djong1/gp3s-trackuploadAPI/README.md

 Gp3s API platform is based on OAuth 2.0 protocol.
 The process consists of 4 parts.

-1. Enable track upload on behalve of the user (once)
+1. Enable track upload on behalf of the user (once)
-   - to be able to upload tracks on behalve of the user, we need to get the users concent to do this.
+   - to be able to upload tracks on behalf of the user, we need to get the users concent to do this.
 In flow 2 we do this only once and therefore you collect and store the attributes which are needed when you upload tracks.
      - call the registration api
      - the user needs to login with the GP3S credentials
      - the flow will return an access token with the user-emails and user oid claims
      - store this information in your app in a secure way
 2. Get an access token
-   - call the IDP to request an access token on behalve of your app
+   - call the IDP to request an access token on behalf of your app
 3. Upload track
    - use the acces token from previous step (24 hours valid)
    - enrich the call with the user attributes stored
    - call the upload track API
-4. Stop sync on behalve of the user (once)
+4. Stop sync on behalf of the user (once)
-   - to be able to stop uploading tracks on behalve of the user, we need to get notified to withdraw the user consent to upload tracks from your platform
+   - to be able to stop uploading tracks on behalf of the user, we need to get notified to withdraw the user consent to upload tracks from your platform
      - call the de-registration api
      - the user needs to login with the GP3S credentials
      - delete the GP3S information for this user

-## Information provided to get startted with Authentication ##
+## Information provided to get  startedwith Authentication ##

 ### Information needed ###